|Policy Approval Authority

 |Dara Little, email@example.com

 Sponsored Funding/Grants and Contracts

-To provide guidance regarding NIU’s monitoring and stewardship obligations when transferring responsibility for a portion of sponsored work to another organization.
+To provide guidance regarding NIU’s monitoring and stewardship obligations when transferring a portion of sponsored work to another organization.

 NIU Principal Investigators (PI) may need to collaborate with colleagues at other institutions or organizations to enhance scientific or programmatic aspects of a research project or because a funding solicitation encourages multiple organizations to participate together.

-These collaborations often require NIU to transfer a portion of the sponsored project funds and scope of work to the collaborating institution.
+These collaborations often require NIU to transfer a portion of the sponsored project funds and scope of work to a collaborating institution.
 Under this arrangement, the collaborating institution becomes a “subrecipient” to NIU and becomes responsible for its portion of the award.
-However, Federal regulations ultimately hold NIU accountable for their programmatic and fiscal performance.
-NIU’s inability to properly classify work as a subrecipient and effectively monitor these agreements can result in disallowed award costs or loss of federal funding.
+Federal regulations ultimately hold NIU accountable for the subrecipient programmatic and fiscal performance.
+NIU’s inability to properly classify an entity as a subrecipient and effectively monitor these agreements can result in disallowed costs or loss of funding.

 Pass-through entity 2 CFR §200.74: Pass-through entity means a non-Federal entity that provides a subaward to a subrecipient to carry out part of a Federal program.
 In the context of this policy, NIU is the non-Federal entity.

 Subrecipient 2 CFR §200.93: Subrecipient means a non-Federal entity that receives a subaward from a pass-through entity to carry out part of a Federal program; but does not include an individual that is a beneficiary of such program.
 A subrecipient

 may also be a recipient of other Federal awards directly from a Federal awarding agency.
 In the context of this policy, the collaborating institution is the subrecipient.